Building for OpenHarmony

 Configuring hdc on Linux

 hdc is the equivalent to adb for OpenHarmony devices.
 You can find it in the toolchains directory of your SDK.
 For convenience purposes, you might want to add toolchains to your PATH.
-Among others, hdc can be used to open a shell or send/receive files from a device hdc needs to connect to a physical device via usb, which requires the user has permissions to access the device.
+Among others, hdc can be used to open a shell or transfer files between a device and the host system. hdc needs to connect to a physical device via usb, which requires the user has permissions to access the device.

 It's recommended to add a udev rule to allow hdc to access the corresponding device without needing to run hdc as root.
 This stackoverflow answer also applies to hdc.
 Run lsusb and check the vendor id of your device, and then create the corresponding udev rule.
 Please note that your user should be a member of the group you specify with GROUP="xxx".
 Depending on your Linux distributions you may want to use a different group.